accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 +++
+title = "Dagger & Axe Breaker"
-title = "Power Unload Deadeye" description = "This build is designed around the skill Unload, being able to refresh Relic of the Thief and being self sufficient in initiative use." date = 2024-03-29 draft = false template = "build.html"
+description = "This build is designed around the passives that increase power damage on dagger and axe, using Weapon 5 skills to refresh Relic of the Thief and enhancing baseline autos, requiring a low skill floor to deal respectable damage." date = 2024-04-23 draft = false template = "build.html"

 [taxonomies]
-tags = ["power","thief","deadeye","pof","lowcog","lowphys","lowrep"]
+tags = ["power","warrior","spellbreaker","pof","lowcog","lowphys","lowrep"]
 authors = ["xellink"]

 [extra]
-series = "thief"
+series = "warrior"
-tagline = "Auto-Attack Deadeye with/without Quickness"
-keywords = "Guild Wars 2, GW2, LI, Deadeye"
-toc = true
+tagline = "Auto-Attack Warrior with Short Combos" keywords = "Guild Wars 2, GW2, LI, Spellbreaker" toc = true spec = "spellbreaker" balance = "April 2024"
-spec = "deadeye"
-balance = "April 2024"
 +++

-The purpose of writing this guide is to provide a very low intensity method to play PvE deadeye.
-This build is low cognition, has low physical complexity, and has very few repetitions.
+The purpose of writing this guide is to provide a low intensity method to play PvE spellbreaker without the need to learn opening chains and reducing variance.
+This build is low cognition, has low physical complexity, and has very few repetitions, relying on short bursts to refresh relics periodically.
+The way bursts work on warrior prevents you from cancelling your autos unnecessarily.
 This build is functional in both open world and instanced content.
-There is an optional amount of APM to push the build to its limit.
-While this build has a low skill floor, it has a low damage ceiling as well, requiring daggers and a few button presses to push its damage to more competitive levels.
+There is an optional amount of APM to push the build to its limit but this build already does 20k on autos alone and is therefore minimally qualified to clear all 7 wings with ease.
+While this build has a low skill floor, it has a low damage ceiling as well but opens up a path to upskill via weapon and trait changes.

-This simplified build also allows you to perform niche roles like pylon kiting, which is extremely useful when learning the role and not wanting to be bogged down by rotation.
-I have completed all 7 wings in NM with this build being fairly high/average ranked in DPS meters.
-At the time of writing, the options for deadeye across the power DPS variants does not smoothly transition players from low to high intensity.
-There are better options that players can consider as an alternate set to complement this build when you are ready, starting with dual daggers (See Trait Alternatives: Practiced Tolerance).

-The improvised quickness variant uses the same stats and is able to overcap on quickness through a very simple rotation and minimal use of cantrips.
+This simplified build also embraces the combo nature of warrior instead of shunning it, which is extremely useful when learning the class for the frist time.
+While this build is historically popular, since relic changes, there are very few guides that explain this build at the time of writing.

 ## Gearing and Consumables
 **Equipment**
-- Full Berserker's up to the crit cap.
-It is okay to overcap on precision due to the occasional need to switch to {{ trait(name="Practiced Tolerance") }}
-- Dragon’s/Valkyrie+Berserker if desired as the build is heavily overcapped on precision
-- Dual Pistols/Dual Daggers
+- Armor: Full Berserker's is recommended
+*Marauder's can be used for extra crit chance if you struggle to maintain at least 2 levels of attacker's insight.*

+- Weapons (set 1): Dagger/Axe
+- Weapons (set 2): Dagger/Dagger
+- Weapons (alt): Axe/Dagger

 **Runes**
-- Superior Rune of the Scholar/Dragonhunter
+- Superior Rune of the Scholar

 **Sigils**
 - Superior Sigil of Impact, Sigil of Force